-(1) The amounts represent aggregated payments if a Change of Control and qualifying termination of employment occurred on December 29, 2017, which include:

-- Severance payment under the Key Employee Agreement.
+- (1) The amounts represent aggregated payments if a Change of Control and qualifying termination of employment occurred on December 27, 2019, which include: - Severance payment under the Key Employee Agreement.
 Upon certain terminations of employment within two years following a Change of Control, Mr. McHale is entitled to a severance payment equal to three times his base salary and target annual bonus and the other NEOs are entitled to two times their base salary and target annual bonus. - The intrinsic value (or spread between the exercise and market price) of the stock options whose exercisability would be accelerated.
-The value of accelerated stock options is determined by multiplying the number of unvested options by the difference between the closing share price on December 29, 2017 and the option exercise price. - Annual incremental qualified pension and restoration benefit amount.
-Actuarial annual retirement benefit amount of the accumulated benefit and the accompanying valuation method and assumptions applied for the qualified Graco Employee Retirement Plan and the nonqualified Graco Restoration Plan may be found in the Pension Benefits table and the accompanying narrative on page 37.
-The incremental benefit amount was determined using additional pay and earnings based on December 29, 2017 base pay and target bonus amounts.
+The value of accelerated stock options is determined by multiplying the number of unvested options by the difference between the closing share price on December 27, 2019, and the option exercise price. - Annual incremental qualified pension and restoration benefit amount.
+Actuarial annual retirement benefit amount of the accumulated benefit and the accompanying valuation method and assumptions applied for the qualified Graco Employee Retirement Plan and the nonqualified Graco Restoration Plan may be found in the Pension Benefits table and the accompanying narrative on page 38.
+The incremental benefit amount was determined using additional pay and earnings based on December 27, 2019, base pay and target bonus amounts.
 The Change of Control annual retirement benefit amount providing for additional years of service credit is calculated as of the earliest possible benefit commencement date.
-Assuming a December 29, 2017 termination date, current year bonus would be paid in accordance with the Incentive Bonus Plan.
-See the Non-Equity Incentive Plan Compensation column and accompanying footnotes in the Summary Compensation Table on page 30. - Gross-up of income taxes and related excise taxes.

-The value of other benefits (post-employment health care premiums and life insurance premiums).

-- (2) Reflects two years of base salary and target annual bonus for Mr. McHale and one year of base salary and target annual bonus for the other NEOs.
+Assuming a December 27, 2019, termination date, current year bonus would be paid in accordance with the Incentive Bonus Plan.
+See the Non-Equity Incentive Plan Compensation column and accompanying footnotes in the Summary Compensation Table on page 31. - Gross-up of income taxes and related excise taxes. - The value of other benefits (post-employment health and dental care premiums and life insurance premiums). - (2) Reflects two years of base salary and target annual bonus for Mr. McHale and one year of base salary and target annual bonus for the other NEOs; annual restoration benefit amount; and the value of other benefits (post-employment health and dental care premiums and life insurance premiums).
 Should our Company elect to extend the non-compete duration beyond one year, the payment amount for the NEOs, except for Mr. McHale, would increase. - (3) Assumes NEO is not age 65 or above and disabled for a full calendar year.
-Benefit reflects an annualized amount that would be paid on a monthly basis and would cease if NEO reaches his or her Social Security normal retirement age or is no longer disabled.
+Benefit reflects an annualized amount that would be paid on a monthly basis and would cease if NEO reaches his Social Security normal retirement age or is no longer disabled.